UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_02/EXERCISES.md

   * Show that the terms *C* and *D* in the equation $f(x) = D \cos (Cx)$ represent horizontal and vertical dilations of the functional form, respectivey

+## Exercise 2.9

+Write a program that draws the Mandelbrot set with matplotlib.

 <!-- ## Exercise 2.X

 Using NumPy ndarrays,